-- Is Animal Yoga just a gimmick, straying from the original meaning of yoga?
+- Is Animalia Asana® just a gimmick, straying from the original meaning of yoga?
 We hope not; that is not the intention.
 Animalia Asana® is not introducing another type of yoga but rather is in dedication to a specific aspect of yoga and its application.
 We seek to raise the profile of the animal element in yoga and study yoga through an animal-oriented lens.
 Indeed, our intention is to stay very true to the teachings (yamas & niyamas) of yoga.
 Yoga means union: union with the Ultimate (or another word you may prefer to use for this), which, according to yoga philosophy, is found within ourselves and within all beings on Earth, and thus which unites all creatures.
-Animal Yoga practices seek to remind us of (or even initiate it within us).
+Animalia Asana practices seek to remind us of this (or even initiate it within us).
 Animalia Asana seeks also to enhance this union, this connection, so as to create more compassion in society not only directly through the practitioner but also indirectly through seeing our practice as an embodied prayer and through the belief that we can contribute to shifting the energies amidst us.
-Animal Yoga is especially based on ahimsa (non-harming to all beings) and daana (charity), which are thought to feed all other teachings, though all yamas and niyamas are relevant and are explored.
+Animalia Asana is especially based on ahimsa (non-harming to all beings) and daana (charity), which are thought to feed all other teachings, though all yamas and niyamas are relevant and are explored.
 Please browse the resources to find citations to support this information.